The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Impact and Manipulation Risk

-Kyle's $\lambda$ is estimated by regressing price changes on order flow.
-To see how liquidity evolves over time, we use a rolling window approach.
-Specifically, for each day $T$ in our sample, we look back over the previous 720 hours (30 days) and run an OLS regression of hourly price change on hourly net order flow:
+We estimate Kyle's $\lambda$ by regressing price changes on order flow.
+To examine how the prediction market evolves over time, we use a rolling-window specification.
+For each day $T$ in the sample, we use the previous 720 hours (30 days) and run an OLS regression of hourly price change on hourly net order flow:

 This yields an estimate $\hat{\lambda}_T$ for that day.
 We then roll the window forward by one day and repeat, producing a time series $\{\hat{\lambda}_t\}$.
-Intuitively, $\hat{\lambda}_t$ captures the price impact (in log-odds terms) of order flow based on the recent month of trading.
-We interpret a larger $\hat{\lambda}_t$ as indicating lower liquidity (greater price impact) at that point in time.
-We also compute a 30-day rolling average of daily trading volume ($V_t$, measured in million USD) in the Trump YES market to compare against $\lambda$, which helps illustrate how trading activity and liquidity co-move.
+The estimate $\hat{\lambda}_t$ captures the price impact of order flow, in log-odds terms, over the recent month of trading.
+A larger $\hat{\lambda}_t$ indicates greater price impact and a shallower market.
+We also compute a 30-day rolling average of daily trading volume ($V_t$, measured in million USD) in the Trump YES market to compare against $\lambda$.

-The results shown in \autoref{fig:lambda_tx} reveal a strongly time-dependent liquidity profile.
-In the early phase of the market and around major news events, Polymarket's depth was quite limited.
-Kyle's $\lambda$ was elevated in these periods, meaning even modest net order flow could move the price significantly.
-For example, during periods of elevated news flow, $\lambda$ spikes to 0.518, implying that a net purchase of \$1 million would shift the log-odds by approximately 0.518.
+\autoref{fig:lambda_tx} shows a time-varying liquidity profile.
+In the early phase of the Trump YES market and around major news events, Polymarket's depth was limited.
+Kyle's $\lambda$ was elevated in these periods, meaning even modest net order flow could move prices by a large amount.
+Around the end of July, for example, $\lambda$ spikes to 0.53, implying that a net purchase of \$1 million would shift the log odds by approximately 0.53.